Mod-p Poincar\'e Duality in p-adic Analytic Geometry

-\begin{lemma} Let $\X$ be a separated polystable formal $\O_C$-scheme.
-Then $\omega_{\X_n}^{\bullet}$ is isomorphic to a line bundle in degree $-\dim \X_n=-\dim \ov{X}$. \end{lemma} \begin{proof} We prove the claim for $n=0$, the proof is absolutely the same for $n\geq 1$.
-Recall that the relative dualizing complex commutes with \'etale base change by \cite[\href{https://stacks.math.columbia.edu/tag/0FWI}{Tag 0FWI}]{stacks-project}.
+\begin{lemma} Let $\X$ be a separated polystable formal $\O_C$-scheme with special fiber $\ov{\X}$.
+Then $\omega_{\X_n}^{\bullet}$ is isomorphic to a rank-$1$ locally free $\O_{\X_n}$-module in degree $-\dim \X_n=-\dim \ov{\X}$.
+Furthermore, if $\X$ is a model polystable formal $\O_C$-scheme, we have a canonical\footnote{This isomorphism is only canonical after fixing the coordinates $t_{i, j_i}$.
+But these coordinates are indeed fixed in our definition of a model polystable formal $\O_C$-scheme.} isomorphism $\omega_{\X_n}^\bullet \simeq \O_{\X_n}[\dim \ov{\X}]$. \end{lemma} \begin{proof} We prove the claim for $n=0$, the proof is absolutely the same for $n\geq 1$.
+Recall that the relative dualizing complex commutes with \'etale base change by Corollary~\ref{cor:etale-morphism-!}.
 So it suffices to treat the model example